 - Under Armour HOVR Velociti Trail

 With the Brooks Catamount, the brand adds a trail racing shoe to its lineup.
 The 9.3-ounce (264g) shoe with a 6mm drop features a modest TrailTack outsole underneath the brand’s light and responsive DNA Flash midsole material.
 Drainage slits in the mudguard should help the shoe dry while a full rock plate adds underfoot protection.
+For more, read our full review of the Brooks Catamount.
 (Buy now.)

 - Brooks Cascadia 15/Cascadia 15 GTX ($130/$160) – The Cascadia has been updated with a new mono-mesh upper that’s more breathable along with an enhanced mudguard that adds durability.
 There’s a new loop to tuck your laces into.
 The standard version weighs in at 11 ounces (312g) for a men’s 9 and sports an 8mm drop, while the updated GTX version now uses GORE-TEX Invisible Fit and weighs 11.7 ounces (332g).
+For more, read our full Brooks Cascadia 15 and Cascadia 15 GTX review.
 (Buy now.)